Introduction to Agile Process Model

 5. Crystal

-This is an agile software development model that focuses on the people in the team and their working rather than on processes and tools.
-Crystal model firmly believes that people skill, teamwork, and their communication is firmly important in product outcomes.
+This agile software development model focuses on the people in the team and their work rather than on processes and tools.
+Crystal’s model firmly believes that people skills, teamwork, and communication are firmly important in product outcomes.

 Crystal methodologies are as below.